navya-git-sw/Defaulters-prediction-Project/README.md

 # Defaulters-prediction-Project
 Objective of the project is to predict the defaulters using ANFIS algorithm on open source data.Built simple ANFIS algorithm to predict the defaulters.

-Note - This project work still in progress.
-Version 1 completed.
+Note -Version 1 of this project is completed.
 Version 1 includes simple ANFIS algorithm with tensorflow.
 I would like to built simple ANFIS with Keras, this is considered as version 2.Keras implementation is in progress

 Acknowledgment: